JuBiotech/CRI-Python-Lib/README.md

 - CAN Bridge

 # Getting Started
+An API documentation as HTML can be found in `docs`.

 ## Installation
 Using the library requires no additional libraries, only testing has external dependencies.